WadhahEssam/student-housing-management-system-backend/README.md

 - **output**: [list of the rooms]

 #### /api/getStudentRoom
-- Returns the current from for the logged in student
+- Returns the current room from for the logged in student
 - **input**: token
 - **output**: id, room_number, building, wing, floor, student_id